EmberForge-Development/Ember-Anti-Cheat/README.md

 # Kinetic-Anti-Cheat
-Repositry for the Kinetic Anti-Cheat mod
+Repository for the Kinetic Anti-Cheat mod

+©2018 - 2019 Kinetic Softworks LIMITED